cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 manager:

-  # Optional, set license during installation
+  # Optional when installing first manager node in a cluster.
-  # do not use when joining a manager to an active cluster
+  # Must not use when joining a cluster with an applied license.
+  # Must use when joining a cluster without an applied license.
   cloudify_license_path: "<path to license file>"

   security: